kiegroup/jbpm-work-items/long-running-rest-workitem/README.md

 ================
 Is a message body sent when invoking remote task.
 In the template you can use process input parameters, values from other task results and predefined _system_ properties.
-For an example see `org.jbpm.contrib.bpm.TestFunctions.getPreBuildTemplate()`.
+For an example see `org.jbpm.contrib.longrest.bpm.TestFunctions.getPreBuildTemplate()`.

 **System properties**
 - system.callbackUrl